cloudnativedevops/blog/content/posts/2018-03-12 Kubernetes is hard.md

 # It's not just about Kubernetes

-Like any promising new technology, Kubernetes attracts people with a certain evangelical fervour, who want to tell you that it will do everything and solve all problems.
+Like any promising new technology, Kubernetes attracts people with a certain evangelical fervor, who want to tell you that it will do everything and solve all problems.
 But we know that's silly.
 It would be equally wrong, however, to conclude that Kubernetes is all hype, and it will soon fade away like a hundred other bits of tech which were the Next Big Thing once.

 Kubernetes is actually a really useful tool, but no single tool can do everything on its own.
 There are a lot of new, or relatively new, concepts swirling around which are all vaguely connected, including: